310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

             	{% bubble Midori %}
               So you know where he is?

               …Hold on!
-Anzu-san, you can't possibly be aiming for that pillow too, right?!
+Anzu-san, you can't possibly be aiming for that pillow too, right!?

               N-no!
 That pillow's the only one I can never give away—even if it's to you!!
 				{% endbubble %}